 Alazne grins, then turns around and skips to the hallway.
 She disappears out of sight.
 I lower my head and sigh.
-When I walk into the hallway, I catch my girlfriend leaving our bedroom while holding her guitar bag.
+When I walk into the hallway, I catch my girlfriend leaving our bedroom as she holds her guitar bag.
 She rushes up the stairs.

 I get into the kitchen and pour myself a full glass of grape juice, which I then down in one gulp.
 I want someone to punch me hard.
 I sit on a stool at the free-standing counter, close to a ouija board and another call bell.
 I stare into the void while something foul churns in my guts.

 As if I had forgotten about Alazne wanting to play the guitar, I’m startled by how a string rings out throughout the otherwise silent house as she starts tuning, and after she tries that note a few times, it’s followed by others.

 I find myself leaning on the counter with my forearms crossed to hide my face.